SenseNet/sncom-resources/_drafts/2017-11-29-sn-frontend-releases-in-november.md

 // an array to store the actual subscriptions private Subscriptions: Subscription[] = [];

-// once the component is attached, load it's data once than update it incrementally async attached(){
+// once the component is attached, load it's data once then update it incrementally async attached(){
     await this.LoadInitialData();
     const events = this.Repository.Events;